3 Major Health Myths, According to Ob/Gyns

-“What’s more, sex and sexuality are still something many people aren’t talking about, making it easy for misinformation to spread,” says Vanessa Cullins, MD, MPH, a gynaecologist and vice president for external medical affairs at Planned Parenthood, the US non-profit reproductive health service.
+“What’s more, sex and sexuality are still something many people aren’t talking about, making it easy for misinformation to spread,” says Vanessa Cullins, MD, MPH, an Ob/Gyn and vice president for external medical affairs at Planned Parenthood.
 To clear up the confusion once and for all, we asked top docs about the most common misconceptions they see in their practices.
 This is the real deal.

-“What’s more, sex and sexuality are still something many people aren’t talking about, making it easy for misinformation to spread,” says Vanessa Cullins, MD, MPH, a gynaecologist and vice president for external medical affairs at Planned Parenthood, the US non-profit reproductive health service.
+“What’s more, sex and sexuality are still something many people aren’t talking about, making it easy for misinformation to spread,” says Vanessa Cullins, MD, MPH, an Ob/Gyn and vice president for external medical affairs at Planned Parenthood.
 To clear up the confusion once and for all, we asked top docs about the most common misconceptions they see in their practices.
 This is the real deal.

 Advertisement

-Some research suggests women using oral contraceptives with high-dose oestrogen have a slightly higher risk of breast cancer.
-But taking pills with a low dose of oestrogen (the kind most women take) was not associated with increased risk.
-“High-dose pills are extremely uncommon today; most pills we prescribe...contain very low doses of oestrogen,” says Colleen Krajewski, MD, MPH, a gynaecologist on the board of The US's National Campaign to Prevent Teen and Unplanned Pregnancy.
+Some research suggests women using oral contraceptives with high-dose estrogen have a slightly higher risk of breast cancer.
+But taking pills with a low dose of estrogen (the kind most women take) was not associated with increased risk.
+“High-dose pills are extremely uncommon today; most pills we prescribe...contain very low doses of estrogen,” says Colleen Krajewski, MD, MPH, a gynecologist on the board of The National Campaign to Prevent Teen and Unplanned Pregnancy.
 What’s more, breast cancer is rare among young women (the demographic most likely to be on the pill), and additional research has shown that the risk drops as soon as you stop taking the pill and returns to normal after 10 years — just when your risk for breast cancer would be highest.

 But here’s the real kicker: “Birth-control pills actually protect against cancers, cutting your risk for ovarian cancer in half after five years of use,” says Dr. Krajewski.
 Women who have taken oral contraceptives have slightly lower rates of colon cancer, and the use of birth-control pills has prevented 200,000 cases of endometrial cancer in the past 10 years, according to a review of 36 studies just published in The Lancet.
 Bottom line: Birth control is actually most likely to reduce your risk of cancer.